East End of Loaf Mountain Castle Crown Wilderness

 that the wind had picked up and was pelting me with rain mixed with snow;

-was still in t-shirt and shorts.
-Nor was I too concerned that I might
+I was still in T-shirt and shorts.
+Nor was I concerned that I might

 encounter a rock band.
 I needed to get down fast!

-Having turned to go down the slope the storm was no longer behind me
+Having turned to flee down the slope, the storm was no longer behind me

-but was now on my right.
+but on my right.
 As I descended I caught a glimpse of lightning.

-the next flash I counted three seconds before the thunder reached me:
+On the next flash, I counted three seconds before the thunder reached me:

-the lightning strike was one kilometer away!
+the lightning strike was one kilometre away!
 I wonder how close it was

 continuous.
 As one roll ended another one began.
 When I was far down

-to the thunder.
+listen to the thunder.
 I felt safe here.
-Sometime after leaving the ridge my
+Sometime after leaving the ridge, my

 elbows had stopped tingling but I waited a long time before I dared to

-The east end of Loaf Mountain seen from Spread Eagle Mountain two weeks
+The east end of Loaf Mountain seen from Spread Eagle Mountain.
+Starting on

 where I hastily left the ridge on my descent.

-A striking band of red rock on the second crest.
+A striking band of red rock on the second high point

-When I realized I would lose 80 m of elevation here I started looking for
+When I realized I would lose 80 m of elevation here I started looking to avoid the elevation gain on the way back

 At the col, a log makes a comfortable chair as I break for a snack.
 From

-I leave the open slope and start ascending the ridge.
+I left the open slope and started ascending the ridge

 On the ridge I'm kept busy with scrambling sections like this crack ...